Commedia erudita: Latin comedy

 Before the Roman texts started being used for inspiration, there were many story-telling elements that the Latin writers had not figured out yet.
 There used to be a disregard for dramatic unity.
 Latin plays had a tendency to jump from scene to scene in a disjunct manner.
 It was jarring and hard for audiences to follow.
 Sometimes there were scenes written that they later realized were impossible to do on stage.
 Dialogue also had a tendency to be stiff and lengthy.
 Practical jokes were very popular in these shows, but they were only very simple tricks.

 The Roman comedies gave Latin writers a guide to make their own plays flow better.
 They were shown how to write a story with complex, interwoven storylines.
 Romans also had much more complicated practical jokes, such as cuckolding.

 Developments of commedia erudita

 New character

 The playwrights of commedia erudita invented a completely new comedic character.
 His job is to come out at the beginning and give the audience the prologue.
 While he gives the prologue he is also supposed to go around and be friendly to the audience members.
-He loosens up the crown and gives them valuable information at the same time.
+He loosens up the crowd and gives them valuable information at the same time.